timbru31/docker-node-chrome/README.md

 # Node.js with Chrome stable Dockerfile

-A minimal Dockerfile based on Node.js 6 LTS (Boron) branch (regular or slim) with the stable Chrome installed.
+A minimal Dockerfile based on Node.js 6 LTS (Boron) branch (regular, slim or alpine) with the stable Chrome installed.

 ## What's included